Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Preconditioning for symmetric linear systems.

-From Lemma \ref{lm:elleven} with the splitting matrices $\mathbf{B} = \mathbf{I}$ and $\mathbf{D}$ SPD, we obtain the interval of the relaxation parameter $\omega$ for the definiteness of the Richardson and JOR inner-iteration preconditioning matrices $\mathbf{C}^{(\ell)}$ for $\ell$ even.
+With the splitting matrices $\mathbf{B} = \mathbf{I}$ and $\mathbf{D}$ SPD in Lemma~\ref{lm:elleven}, we obtain the interval of the relaxation parameter $\omega$ for the definiteness of the Richardson and JOR inner-iteration preconditioning matrices $\mathbf{C}^{(\ell)}$ for $\ell$ even.
 We omit the details to avoid redundancy.
-From Lemma \ref{lm:elleven}, with an SPD splitting matrix not necessarily diagonal, we can generalized JOR.
+From Lemma~\ref{lm:elleven}, with an SPD splitting matrix not necessarily diagonal, we can generalized JOR.